Erasmus+ or SEMP Exchange

-- your university has an Erasmus exchange agreement with the University of Amsterdam's Faculty of Science, and
+- Your university has an Erasmus+ or SEMP exchange agreement with the University of Amsterdam's Faculty of Science, and

-- you are nominated for an exchange to the Faculty of Science by the Erasmus coordinator of your faculty or home university, and
+- You are nominated for an exchange at the Faculty of Science by the Erasmus+ or SEMP coordinator of your faculty or home university, and

-- you have received an invitation to start you application, from the University of Amsterdam Faculty of Science Student Exchange Office.
+- You have received an invitation from the University of Amsterdam to start you application.

 Deadlines and academic calendar

-The application deadline for the Erasmus exchange is:
+The application deadline for the Faculty of Science Erasmus+/SEMP exchange programme is:

 - 1 May: for the first semester/full year starting in September